 The concept of a “circular economy” distinguishes between biological and mechanical cycles.
 Food, linen, and cork are all biologically-based commodities intended to be recycled back into circulation through anaerobic fermentation and composting before they are consumed.

 Soil and oceans, for example, can be replenished by these cycles, providing a steady supply of renewable resources to the economy.
-Products (such as washing machines) can be repaired or remanufactured, or materials (such as limestone) can be recycled in the technological cycle.
+Products, such as washing machines can be repaired, remanufactured, or recycled.
+Instead of throwing an old washing machine away try your best to recycle it, if you can’t there are plenty of companies to perform old washing machine removal in Sydney where they can recycle it for you.

 This economy’s ultimate goal is to maximize resource yields by reusing products, components, and materials in biological and technical cycles whenever possible.